jsf3467v/multi-task-ddi-audit/README.md

 ## Findings

 **1. Cross-database name resolution silently omits drugs labeled with WHO international nonproprietary names.** Merging DDInter with DrugBank based on exact string matches removed 1,824 documented interactions, about 0.82% of the 222,383 DDInter records.
 This included all 284 pairs involving rifampin, the most clinically significant CYP3A4 inducer used in TB treatment.
-The discrepancy stems from structural differences: DDInter uses WHO INN names (`rifampicin`, `salbutamol'), whereas DrugBank uses American generic names (`rifampin`, `albuterol`).
-An alias mapping recovered four matchable mismatches with rifampicin, salbutamol, interferon alfa-2a, and a COVID-19 vaccine name variant—resolving all but 2 of the interactions initially dropped.
+The discrepancy stems from structural differences: DDInter uses WHO INN names (`rifampicin`, `salbutamol`), whereas DrugBank uses American generic names (`rifampin`, `albuterol`).
+An alias mapping recovered four matchable mismatches with rifampicin, salbutamol, interferon alfa-2a, and a COVID-19 vaccine name variant, resolving all but 2 of the interactions initially dropped.
 Drugs registered by WHO INN are more likely to be affected.

 **2. Random pair-level splits with broad-pool negative sampling saturate the drug space and make cold-start evaluation structurally impossible.** Of 13,002 test pairs, 12,997 (99.96%) are warm-warm (both drugs appear in training), 5 are warm-cold, and 0 are cold-cold.
 The benchmark cannot answer whether a model trained on it generalizes to a novel drug.
 Newer agents in current WHO TB and HIV guidelines (delamanid, pretomanid, dolutegravir) lack sufficient test coverage under this design.

-**3. Aggregate accuracy masks reveal architecture-specific failure modes in rare severity classes.** The complete GNN+PK model and the MLP ensemble display different F1 scores on the rare Minor class (0.51 vs 0.76), due to *opposite* mechanisms.
+**3. Aggregate accuracy masks architecture-specific failure modes in rare severity classes.** The complete GNN+PK model and the MLP ensemble display different F1 scores on the rare Minor class (0.51 vs 0.76), due to *opposite* mechanisms.
 GNN+PK features high recall but low precision for Minor (R = 0.88, P = 0.36), whereas the MLP exhibits high precision but lower recall (P = 0.87, R = 0.68).
 Bootstrap 95% confidence intervals for per-class precision do not overlap, indicating statistically distinct failure modes between the two architectures.
 In clinical use, they would produce qualitatively different alert behaviors despite similar benchmark performance.

 **A methodological note.** During the audit, indirect label leakage in the pharmacokinetic feature vector was recognized and addressed.
-The CYP-inducer and CYP-inhibitor flags showed 2.2× and 2.5× increases in their respective mechanism labels, as both are derived from the same DrugBank curation.
-Twenty of the original thirty PK columns were eliminated, and all reported outcomes now utilize the 10-dimensional leakage-corrected vector.
+Pairs carrying a CYP-inducer flag were 2.2 times more likely to carry a CYP induction label, and pairs carrying a CYP-inhibitor flag were 2.5 times more likely to carry a CYP inhibition label, because both originate from the same DrugBank curation.
+Twenty of the original thirty PK columns were removed, and all reported results use the 10-dimensional leakage-corrected vector.

 ## Headline results